Can a person use 44AD and 44ADA simultaneously if he has income from both businesses, as well as a profession?

 – Should have 8% or more income declared as the profit of the total turnover or gross receipts (6% for those making all transactions digitally).

 – Firm should not have claimed tax deduction under Section 10A, 10AA, 10B,10BA.

 – Individuals who have not claimed deduction under Section 80HH to 80 RRB.

 – Have not claimed any deduction for Salary/Remuneration/Interest paid to partners.

 – If a taxpayer opts out of this taxation scheme in any year, he cannot avail the benefit of 44AD for the next 5 years.

-– If the taxpayer carries more than one business then the income of all business in aggregate would be considered to determine turnover.
+– If the taxpayer carries more than one business then the income of all businesses in aggregate would be considered to determine turnover.

-– No books of accounts to be maintained under 44AD.
+– No books of accounts are to be maintained under 44AD.

 – No audit would be required under Section 44AB.